Books that Scale: Main Street Millionaire by Codie Sanchez

 Before finance, before acquisitions, Codie was an investigative journalist on the US-Mexico border.
 Juarez.
 The City of Death.
 She was in her early twenties, covering human trafficking and cartel violence during the peak years.
 She saw bodies on overpasses.
 She saw a man stabbed.
 She walked past hundreds of pink flyers with the faces of missing women.
 Young, brown-haired, last name Sanchez.

 One day it hit her.
 What's the difference between her and those women on the posters?
-Not nationality.
-Not ethnicity.
+Not nationality, not ethnicity.
 Socioeconomics.
 Money.
 If you have money, you can assert your will on the world.
 If you don't, the world asserts its will on you.

 What Codie saw in acquisitions was different.
 A massive supply of businesses for sale, a tiny demand of people who know how to buy them, and a transaction where nobody has to lose for you to gain.
 The seller gets a retirement plan.
 The buyer gets cash flow and equity.